-Where parity obligations produce appreciable restrictive effects, possible efficiency justifications need to be assessed under Article 101(3).
-The most common justification for the use of these obligations by suppliers of online intermediation services is to address a free-rider problem.
-For example, the suppliers may not have an incentive to invest in the development of their platform, in pre-sales services or demand-enhancing promotion if the benefits of such investments in terms of increased sales go to competing platforms or direct sales channels which can offer the same goods or services on more favourable conditions.
+Where retail parity obligations produce appreciable restrictive effects, possible efficiency justifications need to be assessed under Article 101(3) of the Treaty.
+The most common justification for the use of retail parity obligations by providers of online intermediation services is to address a free-rider problem.
+For example, the provider may not have an incentive to invest in the development of its platform, in pre-sales services or demand-enhancing promotion if the benefits of such investments in terms of increased sales go to competing platforms or to direct sales channels which can offer the same goods or services on more favourable conditions.

-Relevant factors include whether the investments by the supplier of online intermediation services provide objective benefits, that is, whether they add value for consumers; whether the risk of free-riding is real and substantial, and whether the particular type and scope of parity obligation is indispensable for the objective benfits to be achieved.
-The likely level of free-riding must be sufficient to significantly impact the incentives to invest in the online intermediation service.
-Evidence of the extent to which users of the intermediation services multi-home is particularly relevant, though it is also necessary to consider whether their behaviour is influenced by the effects of the parity obligations.
-If the supplier of online intermediation services or its competitors operate in other comparable markets using less restrictive or no parity obligations, this may indicate that the obligations are not indispensable.
-Where the supply of online intermediation services is highly concentrated and features significant entry barriers, the need to protect residual competition may outweigh possible efficiency gains.
-Other justifications relating to the general benefits provided by transaction platforms, such as the pooling of suppliers’ promotional expenditure, increased price transparency or reduced transaction costs will only fulfil the conditions of Article 101(3) if the supplier of online intermediation services can show a direct causal link between the benefit claimed and the use of the particular type of parity obligation.
+Relevant factors for the assessment under Article 101(3) of the Treaty include whether the investments made by the provider of online intermediation services create objective benefits, that is, whether they add value for end users; whether the risk of free riding on the provider’s investments is real and substantial, and whether the particular type and scope of parity obligation is indispensable for the achievement of the objective benefits.
+The likely level of free riding must be sufficient to significantly impact the incentives to invest in the online intermediation services.
+Evidence of the extent to which users of the intermediation services (sellers and buyers) multi-home is particularly relevant, though it is also necessary to consider whether their behaviour is influenced by the effects of the parity obligations.
+If the provider of online intermediation services or its competitors operate in other comparable markets without using retail parity obligations or using less restrictive obligations, this may indicate that the obligations are not indispensable.
+Where the supply of online intermediation services is highly concentrated and there are significant entry barriers, the need to protect residual competition may outweigh possible efficiency gains.
+Other justifications relating to the general benefits provided by intermediary platforms, such as the pooling of users’ promotional expenditure, increased price transparency or reduced transaction costs can only fulfil the conditions of Article 101(3) of the Treaty if the provider of online intermediation services can show a direct causal link between the benefit claimed and the use of the particular type of parity obligation.

-In general, retail parity obligations relating to direct sales channels are more likely to fulfil the conditions of Article 101(3).
-This is primarily because their restrictive

-121 In some cases, the parity obligation may refer to conditions offered at both the upstream and retail levels.

-effects are generally less severe than those of across-platform parity obligations and therefore more likely to be outweighed by efficiencies.
-Moreover, the risk of free riding by suppliers of goods or services via their direct sales channels may be higher, as these suppliers generally earn a higher per unit margin on sales in their direct channel than on indirect sales.
+In general, narrow retail parity obligations are more likely to fulfil the conditions of Article 101(3) of the Treaty than across-platform retail parity obligations.
+This is primarily because their restrictive effects are generally less severe and therefore more likely to be outweighed by efficiencies.
+Moreover, the risk of free riding by sellers of goods or services via their direct sales channels may be higher, in particular because the seller incurs no platform commission costs on its direct sales.
+However, where the narrow retail parity obligations do not generate efficiencies within the meaning of Article 101(3) of the Treaty, the benefit of the block exemption may be withdrawn.
+This may be the case, in particular, where the risk of free riding is limited or where the narrow retail parity obligations are not indispensable to achieve the efficiencies.
+In the absence of efficiencies, withdrawal is particularly likely where narrow retail parity obligations are applied by the three largest providers of online intermediation services in the relevant market and those providers hold a combined market share exceeding 50%.
+In the absence of efficiencies, the block exemption may also be withdrawn, depending on the particular circumstances, where buyers representing a significant share of the total relevant demand for online intermediation services are